-- " A deterioration in the sovereign credit strength could exert pressure on Zagreb's rating because of the close financial, institutional and operational links between the two tiers of governments. - " A sustained deterioration in the city's operating performance and a substantial increase in its debt and debt-servicing needs could also lead to a rating downgrade.
+A deterioration of the sovereign credit strength would apply downward pressure on Zagreb's rating given the close financial, institutional and operational linkages between the two tiers of governments.
+Significant financial deterioration driven by reduced operating margins, an unexpected sharp increase in debt as well as the emergence of liquidity risks, would also exert downward pressure on the city's rating.